07 Jun TOP MEME STATISTICS IN 2023

 In 2021, Shiba Inu (SHIB) was the most popular cryptocurrency, with 43 million more views than Bitcoin (BTC).
 On October 29, 2021, its market capitalization reached $41 billion, making it a significant competitor to Dogecoin (DOGE) and referred to by crypto enthusiasts as a “Dogecoin killer.”
 SHIB is a decentralized currency based on the Ethereum blockchain and named after the Shiba Inu dog breed.
 The token was created as a joke in December 2020 but quickly gained popularity due to its low supply and meme-based marketing.
 As of October 2021, over 10 million SHIB tokens are in circulation.
 While SHIB has been praised for its innovative approach to cryptocurrency, some have raised concerns about its centralized development team and lack of transparency.
 Only time will tell whether SHIB can maintain its place at the top of the crypto charts.

 In 2021, Instagram revealed that its users share one million memes daily.
 This figure is up from 500,000 in 2018, suggesting that the popularity of memes is on the rise.
 There are several possible explanations for this trend.
 First, memes provide a quick and easy way to communicate a message or share opinions.
 They are also often funny or relatable, making them more enjoyable to consume than other forms of social media content.
 Additionally, the rise of mobile devices and platforms like TikTok has made it easier for people to create and share memes.
+According to McPaw, one of their most popular blog posts is “How to Clear the Storage on the iPhone”.
+According to the website, users are producing so much content that it may no longer fit on their phones.
 As a result, we can expect to see more memes in the years to come.

 The Future of Meme Industry